denichinv/denichinv/README.md

 # 💫 About Me:

-🛠 Currently working on
-- Enhancing my front-end development skills through hands-on projects
-- Building a Fitness Routine Builder app using React
+👨‍💻 Front-End Developer focused on building responsive, accessible, and user-friendly web applications with React and TypeScript.
+🎯 Currently working on a Quiz App and Workout Routine Builder, practicing component architecture and TypeScript fundamentals.

-🤝 Open to collaborating on
+🚀 Open to collaborating on
-- Front-end projects focused on clean UI, responsive design, and great user experience

-🙌 Looking to grow in
+Front-end projects using modern stacks (React, Vite, Tailwind)

+Ideas focused on learning, UI/UX improvement, or developer portfolio tools

+🔎 Focused on growing in

-- Advanced front-end techniques, design systems, and performance optimization
+TypeScript, testing (Jest/Cypress), and performance optimization

-🌱 Actively learning
-- React best practices, UI/UX principles, and modern JavaScript workflows
+Clean code principles, state management, and accessibility

 ## 🌐 Socials: